🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Landing pages are a very smart tool to use for your PPC or even email because they help keep the focus on the intended action—as long as you're following the best practices.

-There’s a lot that can go into a landing page from top to bottom.
-After successfully (opens in a new tab) creating landing pages for multiple clients, we’ve identified a few best practices (opens in a new tab) we believe every good landing page needs:
+After successfully creating landing pages for multiple clients, we've identified a few best practices every good landing page needs:

-• One clear call-to-action (CTA).
-Ok fine, sometimes two works, but there still has to be one clear, preferred action.
-It should be, at a minimum, above the fold and at the bottom of the page.
+• One clear CTA: Ok fine, sometimes two works, but there still has to be one clear, preferred action above the fold and at the bottom of the page.

-• Hero image and visuals.
-We’re not saying they need to be fancy, but come on, no one wants to read a page full of only text.
+• Hero image and visuals: We're not saying they need to be fancy, but a text-only page isn’t ideal.

-• Benefits and features.
-You are trying to inspire action after all, so don’t forget to communicate the why.
+• Benefits and key features: You’re trying to inspire action after all, so don't forget to communicate the why.

-• Journey awareness.
-A good landing page tailors the CTA, the copy, and the visuals to where the visitor should be in the sales funnel.
+• Journey awareness: A good landing page tailors the CTA, copy, and visuals to where the visitor is in the sales funnel.

 B2B Landing Page - landing page anatomy